igomezal/test-training/README.md

 Test examples

-## How can I run run the tests of this project?
+## How can I run the tests of this project?

 If you want to use [Polymer CLI](https://www.npmjs.com/package/polymer-cli), you will need to have it installed globally.
 Then you just have to run `polymer serve`, and access to your reusable components url (something like this: http://127.0.0.1:8081/components/test-training/test/), with this you will run the tests of your components in the opened browser.